Tooltip

 For top and bottom Tooltips, you can optionally push the Tooltip and it’s arrow to the right or left.
 This should only be done as-needed when the triggering element is at the far left or right of the screen and you need a left- or right-aligned Tooltip.

-to a top or bottom tooltip to achieve this effect.
+Append the class .hc-tooltip--align-left or .hc-tooltip--align-right to a top or bottom tooltip to achieve this effect.

-When to use a tooltip?
+When to use tooltips

 What kind of information should the tooltip provide?

-Keep the information brief, helpful, and as short as possible while still communicating the message.
 If the message becomes too long, consider creating a line break so the text spans two lines; this helps with readability, prevents the tooltip from blocking other interface components, and prevents it from hitting the side of the browser.

 Tooltip direction

-Chose the tooltip’s direction based on the triggering element’s position on the screen.
-For the most part, unless an element is on the far right, left, or bottom of the viewport, the bottom tooltip should be the default unless it blocks related content; in this case reconsider the position to the opposite direction.
+For the most part, unless an element is on the far right, left, or bottom of the viewport, the top tooltip should be the default unless it blocks related content.
+In this case reconsider the position to the opposite direction.